OpenPecha/nlp-dataset/README.md

 - communication:
   - someone (1) wants to communicate something (2) to someone (3)
 - 1 Message སྐད་བརྡ།
-  - def. everything the someone makes someone else know at a given moment. (all of this applies to writer and reader)
+  - everything the someone makes someone else know at a given moment.
   - can be as short as "Yes".
   - can be as complex as a whole speech.
   - ex: